mockk/mockk/README.md

 }
 ```

-When `@JvmName` is used, just use it as a classname.
+When `@JvmName` is used just use it as a classname.

 KHttp.kt:
 ```